audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `tags` | Array of String | The book's tags.
 `audioFiles` | Array of [Audio File](#audio-file) | The book's audio files.
 `chapters` | Array of [Book Chapter](#book-chapter) | The book's chapters.
-`missingParts` | Array of Integer | Any parts missing from the book by track index.
 `ebookFile` | [EBook File](#ebook-file) Object or null | The book's ebook file.
 Will be `null` if this is an audiobook.

 ### Book Minified